daisy613/Scripts/README.md

 - Set a maximum of open orders, so you don't get too many open orders
 - Open order isolation - When X percent of your wallet balance gets hit by open orders, only the open order pairs will be traded until the percentage drops below X

+**This is an interim release to work with LickHunter Pro 1.76 This sets the same settings for all coins (you can change the values within the script), but that will be changed for the upcoming GUI version.
+$longOffset = "2.7"
+$shortOffset = "2.7"
+$lickValue = "1000"
+This release doesn't work for Bybit yet.**

 # Prerequisites:
 - PowerShell 5.1 - https://www.microsoft.com/en-us/download/details.aspx?id=54616
 - You have to have a working LickHunterPro configuration, all settings in settings.json should be in place